Tsiri/RHEIA/docs/sphinx/methods.rst

 NSGA-II is a multi-objective genetic algorithm, suitable for optimization of complex, non-linear models :cite:`Deb2002a`.
 First, this algorithm creates a set of design samples (i.e. population), based on Latin Hypercube Sampling.
 Thereafter, a second population (i.e. children) is generated with characteristics based on the previous population (i.e. parents), following crossover and mutation rules.
-Each design sample out of both populations is evaluated in the system model (deterministic optimization) or a PCE is constructed for each quantity of interest (robust optimization).
+Each design sample out of both populations is evaluated in the system model (deterministic design optimization) or a PCE is constructed for each quantity of interest (robust design optimization).
 The populations are sorted based on their dominance in the objectives.
 The top half of the sorted samples remain and represent the next population.
 The algorithm continues until the maximum number of iterations is realized.
 When the process is finalized, either the solution corresponds to a single design sample, which achieves the optimized value for all objectives considered, or a set of optimized design samples where each sample dominates every other design sample in at least one objective.